 I don't think that I ever really took the time to ask myself these questions; that is before today.
 I went to a women's empowerment summit, and someone shared a notion with me that was so simple and yet so profound that it blew me away.
 I truly doubt this woman knew how impactful her words were.
-I was in a workshop when I expressed a feeling of frustration in being a lawyer and wanting to transition into being a writer and creator and not knowing how or even where to start.
+I was in a workshop when I expressed frustration in being a lawyer, wanting to transition into being a writer and creator and not knowing how or even where to start.
 This woman sitting in front of me, whom I'd never met before, quietly slipped me a note that changed the whole game for me.
 She wrote:

 "See yourself as a creative writer who happens to work as a lawyer.
 This shifts the energy of your mindset.
 When you embrace this mindset, you become that person- then like connects and attracts like.
 You naturally begin to connect with those like you who can support you and may connect you with those that can help you grow."

 When who you are gives you passion and purpose and manifests itself into what you do, then as far as I'm concerned, you've reached Nirvana.
-Imagine a life where your work and personal life seamlessly blends into one another without you even noticing and there is to need to chase money because you do what you love and your job is truly who you are, so the money abundantly follows.
-Is this a far fetched dream?
+Imagine a life where your work and personal life seamlessly blend into one another without you even noticing.
+There is no need to chase money because you do what you love and your job is who you are, so the money abundantly follows.
+Is this a far-fetched dream?
 I don't know.
 Oprah, I'm sure would say, it's attainable.
 If Nirvana is real, I'm certain she's Buddha.
 After all, didn't she coin the phrase "Live your best life"?
 Having what you do be who you are?

 Right now, I'm exploring what my best life looks like.
-With that one little note I felt the shackles of my own self imposed limitations released.
-I've been looking through the spectacles of a lawyer for so long that I'm now ready to shed that label and look at my life through an all-new (creative) lens.
+With that one little note, I felt the shackles of my own self-imposed limitations released.
+I've been looking through the spectacles of a lawyer for so long that I'm now ready to shed that label and look at my life through an all-new creative lens.